 Are three keywords enough?
 Or do you need four?
 If you’re working on your site’s SEO, you may be asking yourself these questions.
 The best approach is to create content for people rather than search engines, and not to use more keywords than you have to.

-The best approach is to create content for people and not for search engines, and in most cases, to optimize every Web page for a keyphrase that consists of two, three, four, or five words.
-What you really want to avoid is one-word keywords, as the competition for these is fierce.
+You may also want to optimize every web page on your site or blog for a keyphrase that consists of at least three words.
+What you really want to avoid is one-word or two-word keywords, as these are too broad, and the competition for them is fierce.
 Researching keyword popularity is also important.

 Use Related Keyphrases

 Ideally, you want to optimize all your Web pages for different but related keyphrases.
-A keyword research and suggestion process done by expert SEO services can create a whole bunch of good keywords.
-From these you choose the ones most relevant and suitable for your business, and build a Web page around each of them.
-The other keywords you sprinkle through the rest of your content.
+Keyword research done by expert SEO services can generate a careful selection ff good keywords for you.
+From these you can choose the ones most relevant and suitable for your business, and build a page around each of them.
+The other keywords you can sprinkle through the rest of your content.

 You don’t want that main keyphrase only in your content, though.
-You want it in the title, headline, URL, image titles and image Alt tags, video titles and descriptions.
+You want it in the title, headline, URL, image titles, image Alt tags, and video titles and descriptions.

 Use Specific Keyphrases

 The length of the keyphrase matters.
 A targeted keyphrase that consists of three or four words is more specific than a single keyword.
-With a keyprase it’s a lot easier to get a good SEO ranking, as well as to attract targeted visitors who will be more likely to answer your call to action.
-A search query for the keyword ‘shoe’ will produce many, many, many results.
+With a keyprase it’s easier to get a good SEO ranking, as well as to attract targeted visitors who will be more likely to answer your call to action.
+A search query for the keyword ‘shoe’ will produce many results.
 But a search for ‘buy cheap tennis shoes for women’ much fewer.